alephium/www/src/content/homepage.md

         url: https://github.com/alephium/white-paper/blob/master/polw.pdf
         newTab: true
   smartContractSection:
-    title: Smart contract design
+    title: The Ralph dApp programming language
-    description: Alephium's smart contracts have been designed and implemented to be scalable, functional, practical with a focus on security and reduced state usage.
-Its stateful UTXO model combines the advantages of the UTXO model and the account model.
+    description:  Ralph is inspired by the Rust programming language, so we decided to borrow the R too.
+It allows for building efficient and secure smart contracts easier than when using Solidity for example.
+It's specifically designed to facilitate the creation of Decentralized Finance applications!
     cardText: A new programming paradigm for smart contracts and dApps.
     links:
       - text: More details